Dungeons-of-Kathallion/Bane-Of-Wargs/docs/PLAYING.md

 ##### 1 // Downloading The Python Installer

-1. Go to the official [Python download page fo Windows](https://www.python.org/downloads/windows/).
+1. Go to the official [Python download page for Windows](https://www.python.org/downloads/windows/).
 2. Find the latest stable version.
 3. Click the appropriate link for your system to download the executable file: **Windows installer (64-bit)** or **Windows installer (32-bit)**.
 ![python-download-page-windows](https://deved-images.nyc3.cdn.digitaloceanspaces.com/CONTINT-1526%2Fpy_download.png)